metroxylon/kho-bwa-core-voc/README.md

 ## Mini tutorial for reproducing the plots in the paper
 1. Have Python and pip installed.
-2. Download the ‘subgrouping-kho-bwa’ directory from Github by clicking on the green button `Clone or download` (or clone the directory)
+2. Download the ‘subgrouping-kho-bwa’ directory from Github by clicking on the green button `Clone or download`, unzip (alternatively clone the directory)
-3. Open a terminal/shell and navigate to the folder (e.g. `cd Downloads/subgrouping-kho-bwa-master`)
+3. Open a terminal/shell and navigate to the folder (e.g. `cd ~/Downloads/subgrouping-kho-bwa-master`)
 4. Install the module by typing: `pip3 install --editable .`
 5. Make plots: `heatmap_dendrogram plot` (result in folder [plots][])
 6. Simulate disturbed data: `heatmap_dendrogram simulate` (result in folder [simulations][])